RiceDope/ricepos/README.md

 So now that the groundwork has been laid I can begin work on the actuall software and development.
 Below I will list all of the different screens that need to be developed as well as features for some of those screens and scripts.

 For future reference the goal for users is that when the project is downloaded and started there will be a setup user.
 This is a standardised username and password to allow the manager to setup the software.
 From there multiple users can be created and then an actual manager can be added and setup user removed for security.

+For reference and an explanation of how the files link together a file called projectbreakdown.md will be created and made available on the github soon.

 *Some of these files have not been created yet.
 If you can't see them treat this as a future plans list.*